 Every solution provided to the system should follow best practices not only from the generally accepted principles but also considering that the system supports so much more than the project you (or me in the case) are developing.
 The Magento technical vision is an excellent example of this.
 Taking this into account, I rebuilt my first adjustments to the Adobe Stock Integration project with the help of community engineers.
 I started a long and exciting journey to the professional contribution level.
 I was not alone during it and had a chance to communicate with talented, experienced developers, and maintainers.

 As an example, I want to mention the command approach (part of the CQRS – Command Query Responsibility Segregation).
-Commands make your business process automation simple, granulated, and easy to maintain.
+Commands simplify your business process automation, make it more granular, and easier to maintain.
 Also, you can easily reuse them for building combinations of business data flows.
 The ASI – Adobe Stock Integration – is well granulated by modules:

 The Magento_AdobeIms module is responsible for authentication to Adobe services.